JashDoshi777/WebScraper/README.md

-This project is a powerful web scraping tool built using Python, Selenium, and ChromeDriver to automate the extraction of laptop specifications from Amazon.
-It reads a list of laptop model names from a CSV file, intelligently searches for each one on Amazon, and applies a custom relevance scoring algorithm to identify the most accurate product match.
-The scraper then extracts essential specifications including brand, price, rating, processor, RAM, graphics card, and more.
-Advanced filtering ensures that sponsored, refurbished, or mismatched listings are skipped.
-The collected data is structured and saved into a clean CSV format using pandas for further analysis.
-This scraper simulates an API-like behavior with custom logic for keyword parsing, model matching, and fallback handling, making it a robust solution for large-scale product data collection tasks.
+#Web Scraper

+This project is a Python-based laptop specification scraper built using Selenium and Chrome WebDriver.
+It is designed to automate the process of collecting detailed specifications for laptops listed on Amazon based on a given list of model names.
+The tool reads model names from a CSV file, performs an automated search for each on Amazon, and extracts key technical details from the most relevant product listing.

+The extracted information includes attributes such as brand, processor, RAM size, graphics card, operating system, screen size, rating, and price.
+These details are parsed and stored in a structured format and written to a CSV output file for easy access and further analysis.

+The scraper simulates user behavior by launching a headless Chrome browser session using ChromeDriver, navigating Amazon’s interface, clicking on relevant links, and scraping data directly from the product detail pages.
+The script also includes logic to match product titles with the original model names to ensure accuracy and avoid mismatches.

+This tool is especially useful for aggregating market data, performing product comparisons, building recommendation systems, or maintaining a product database.
+The scraper can be extended to include additional e-commerce platforms, implement fuzzy matching for better model alignment, or integrate with cloud storage for live data ingestion.

+Proper handling of browser automation, wait times, and dynamic page elements has been considered to ensure robustness.
+The project demonstrates practical web scraping, data cleaning, and automation techniques suitable for real-world applications involving product intelligence.